What is Buchholz Relay?

 Working Principle of Buchholz Relay

 Buchholz relay is working on the principle of gas actuating relay.
 When any Internal fault occurs due to the Decomposition of insulating oil.
 The oil bubbles are produced in the oil.
 This bubble is moving toward the conservator and strikes the upper relay chamber.
-The b1 float tilt due to the movement of bubbles and external Mercury contacts C1 is close. when c1 close the alarm is operated.
+The b1 float tilt due to the movement of bubbles and external Mercury contacts C1 is close. when c1 closes the alarm is operated.

 Advantages of Buchholz relay

-Protection against transformer oil degradation: Buchholz relay can also detect the presence of moisture or other contaminants in the transformer oil.
-This can help to prevent oil degradation, which can lead to further damage to the transformer.
+3. Buchholz relay can also detect the presence of moisture or other contaminants in the transformer oil.
+This can help to prevent oil degradation.

 Disadvantages of Buchholz relay